hackclub/hackclub/workshops/pico-8/README.md

 end
 ```

 Now, every frame, Pico checks if the right button is pressed, and if so increases the x.
-Here is the complete code with every direction added:
+Here is the complete code with the other direction added:

 ```lua
 x = 0